 - The course and exam description, including the final curriculum framework and course content, the final exam format, and more information about the exam

-- Resources for the AP Course Audit,* including an example textbook list, sample syllabi, syllabus development guide, syllabus development tutorial, and planning and pacing information
+- Resources for the AP Course Audit, including a syllabus development guide, sample syllabi, and an example textbook list

 - A secure practice exam

 - AP Summer Institutes